Jerey/coffee-automation/README.md

 - `scaleClk`: Defines the GPIO port of the scale clock signal.
 - `scaleCalibrationFactor`: Defines the scale calibration factor.
 See [scale calibration](#scale-calibration).
 - `desiredGrams`: The default desired grams.
 This is the target weight you desire when automatically grinding.
+- `thresholdTargetGrams`: Since the distance between the grinder/bean outlet to the scale can cause the amount being to big, one can define a threshold, to prevent this.
 - `scaleUpdateTime`: The frequency of updates published for the current weight.
 - `ssidAP`: The name of the access point opened up by the D1 mini, when it has no WiFi to connect to.
 If you connect to the D1 mini via this access point, it will allow you to provide credentials to a WiFi of your choice within reach.
 - `passwordAP`: The password needed to connect to the access point of your D1 mini, when it is opened.